 It’s been an epic year for the Auckland foodie scene.
-Here at The Urban List, brunch makes the world go round and with so many epic new cafes, we’ve found ourselves spoilt for choice.
+Here at Urban List, brunch makes the world go round and with so many epic new cafes, we’ve found ourselves spoilt for choice.
 It wasn’t easy, but we’ve compiled our top picks of this year’s new kids on the block.

 Here are our choices of the top cafes in Auckland that have opened this year.
 How many have you ticked off?

 Since opening its doors, So French has won the hearts of Takapuna one bite at a time.
-You’ll find the café and bistro on Hurstmere Raod, by simply following the sweet smell of sizzling crêpes.
+You’ll find the café and bistro on Hurstmere Road, by following the sweet smell of sizzling crêpes.
 The authentic French-inspired menu and cabinet are utterly drool-worthy.
 From flakey pies to oozing Croque monsieur, your taste buds will take a round trip to the streets of Paris.

 Wake Up Cafe

 Poppin’ in every sense of the word, Wake Up Café is a colourful and quirky spot on Parnell Road.
 Bursting at the seams with pop culture, inside you’ll find a vintage combi van counter, sprawling murals, and even Hugh Jackman pillows.
 Doubling as an art gallery, the food menu in itself is a masterpiece.
-Don’t miss the crispy buttermilk fried chicken burger, french toast brioche and house-made gelato.
+Don’t miss the crispy buttermilk fried chicken burger, French toast brioche and house-made gelato.

 La Petite Fourchette

 An authentic French pâtisserie in the heart of Wynyard Central, look no further than La Petite Fourchette for a sweet teat.
-Our top picks include the traditional Millie Feuille, vanilla tart, and mind-blowing vegan pavlova.
+Our top picks include the traditional Millie Feuille, vanilla tart, and the vegan pavlova.